bet4a/d3wiki/Time-Formatting.md

 * `%Z` - time zone offset, such as "-0700".
 * `%%` - a literal "%" character.

 For %U, all days in a new year preceding the first Sunday are considered to be in week 0.
 For %W, all days in a new year preceding the first Monday are considered to be in week 0.
 In some implementations of strftime and strptime (as in Python), a directive may include an optional field width or precision; this feature is not yet implemented in D3, but may be added in the future.
-Also note that the JavaScript environment does not provide a standard API for accessing locale-specific date and time formatters, so D3's implementation assumes the conventions of the English language (United States).
+Also note that the JavaScript environment does not provide a standard API for accessing locale-specific date and time formatters, so D3's implementation is fixed to a locale at compile time based on the $LOCALE environment variable.

+The % sign indicating a directive may be immediately followed by a padding modifier:

+* `0` - zero-padding
+* `_` - space-padding
+* `-` - disable padding

+If no padding modifier is specified, the default is `0` for all directives, except for `%e` which defaults to `_`).

 The returned *format* is both an object and a function.
 For example: